Multivariate Gaussian Approximation for Random Forest via Region-based Stabilization: Main results: Rates of multivariate Gaussian approximation

 the bias satisfies

 for $n$ large enough. \end{Proposition}

+See Appendix \ref{sec:propvarbias} for the proof.
 The bias of the subsampling random forest has been considered by \citet[Theorem 3.2]{wager2018estimation}.
 Our result above considers the non-subsampling version associated with $k$-PNN estimators and allow $k$ to increase with $n$.
 We want to emphasize that the bias bound here is consistent with that derived by \citet[Lemma 3 and section 5.3]{biau2010layered}, and we assume H\"{o}lder continuity to quantify the convergence of the bias to zero as mentioned above.

 As we mentioned before, the bias given above turns out to be relatively large compared to the standard deviation.
-Indeed, according to \eqref{rhobound} and Lemma \ref{lemma11}, note that the standard deviation is lower bounded by $(k\log^{d-1}n)^{-1/2}$ such that $(\Var r_{n,k}(x_0))^{-1/2}|\mbb{E}r_{n,k}(x_0)-r_0(x_0)|\rightarrow \infty$.
-A bias reduction technique is hence of great importance for inferences on the true regression function $r_{0}$, for instance, deriving consistent confidence intervals.
+Indeed, according to \eqref{rhobound} and Lemma \ref{lemma11}, the standard deviation is lower bounded by $(k\log^{d-1}n)^{-1/2}$ such that $(\Var r_{n,k}(x_0))^{-1/2}|\mbb{E}r_{n,k}(x_0)-r_0(x_0)|\rightarrow \infty$.
+A bias reduction technique is hence of great importance for inference on the true regression function $r_{0}$, for instance, deriving consistent confidence intervals.
 While some preliminary work is undertaken by \cite{mentch2016quantifying} with bootstrap in the context of bagging random forests, it remains an open problem how to reduce the bias to get non-asymptotically valid confidence intervals.
-We leave a detailed methodological study of this, including performing large scale simulations, for future work.
+We leave a detailed methodological study of this, including numerical simulation studies, for future work.